The Fires of Pompeii: Critical reception

 The episode received generally mixed reviews.
 Ian Hyland, writing for News of the World, said that Tate "was almost bearable this week".
 He also complimented the "TK Maxximus" joke.
 He was ambivalent to Donna's reaction to the Doctor leaving Caecilius's family to die: he criticised her acting, comparing her to The Catherine Tate Show character Joanie "Nan" Taylor, but said "top again if that was intentional".
 He closed saying "this week was a hundred times better than that lame opening episode.
 Scarier aliens, stronger guest stars and a proper adult-friendly storyline involving sisterhoods and soothsayers."

 Scott Matthewman of The Stage said that Donna's insistence to change the past "formed the emotional backbone of this episode, producing some truly heartbreaking performances".
 He liked the joke about the TARDIS's translating the Doctor's and Donna's Latin phrases to Celtic, saying it was "subtly played throughout the episode [...] in a way that builds the joke without trampling it into the ground".
 His favourite part was Donna's attempts to divert the population of Pompeii away from the beach; the scene was "the emotional highpoint of a series of heart rending scenes".
 However, he criticised Moran's writing, specifically, Quintus's and Metella's dialogue, saying the former "remained pretty much one-dimensional throughout".
 Alan Stanley Blair of SyFy Portal also gave a positive review.
 He was highly appreciative of Tate, saying "[she] moved even further away from her "Runaway" character that initially joined the show."
 The phrase "TK Maxximus" and the Doctor's use of a water pistol to subdue the Pyrovile were complimented, as were the special effects used to animate the Pyrovile.
 However, he disapproved of the use of Cockney colloquialisms in the episode, most notably the Stallholder (Phil Cornwell) saying "lovely jubbly".

 Ben Rawson-Jones of Digital Spy gave the episode three stars out of five.
 His opening said "Fantastic effects and a well developed moral dilemma bolster 'The Fires of Pompeii', although the episode fails to erupt."
 Rawson-Jones felt that Moran's script took "too long to actively engage the viewer and tap into the compelling premise of the time travellers arriving in the doomed city shortly before 'volcano day'." and that "the subplots are unsatisfyingly muddled for the majority of the narrative."
 He also complained about the characterisation of the supporting cast, saying that "Peter Capaldi and Phil Davis [deserved] better".
 However, he said the moral dilemma the Doctor faced was "compelling" and the Doctor's use of the water pistol "adds a pleasing sense of fun to counterbalance the impending stench of death and harks nicely back to the Tom Baker era of the show."
 Overall, he appreciated the premise of the episode, but thought the episode "deserved better writing".

 In print

-A novelisation of this story written by James Moran will be released in paperback 14 July 2022 as part of the Target Collection.
+A novelisation of this story written by James Moran was released in paperback on 14 July, 2022 as part of the Target Collection.